sreeramavipparti/Login/Notes.md

   * UI
   * Web Services
 * Database with appropriate tables and views

 ## Source code repositories
 * Bitbucket is used for source repositories.
 * Two separate repositories are maintained.
   * One for UI sources, developed using ReactJS
   * The other for Web Services and SQL schema

 ## Data backup
 * Database
 * User documents in S3 bucket
 * Application logs
+* Source code
+* API keys and credentials

 # Notes to developers
 ## Local system configuration for development
+Directions on how to configure the system for the first time:
+The directory structure is as follows:\
+Login/ui\
+Login/api\
+Login/api/api\
+Login/api/login\
+Login/venv\
+The above structure is arrived at, by the following items.
+### Common installations
+#### libsodium installation
+  * Follow the instructions in 'https://doc.libsodium.org/installation/' OR
+  * Run the following commands in a terminal
+    * $ sudo apt-get install update
+    * $ sudo apt-get install libsodium-dev
 ### UI development
+Create a project directory.
+Then create another directory UI application under the project directory.
+$ mkdir Login
+$ mkdir Login/ui

+#### UI Software installation
+  * VS Code installation
+    * Use the software manager for this.
+  * nodejs, npm and yarn installation
+    * $ sudo apt-get install nodejs npm
+    * $ sudo npm install -g yarn
+  * libsodium installation for react
+    * You should be in the 'ui' directory
+    * libsodium-dev package should have been installed - Refer common installations
+    * $ yarn add sodium-native sodium-plus
+  * bootstrap installation for react
+    * You should be in the 'ui' directory
+    * $ yarn add react-bootstrap bootstrap jquery popper.js
+    * You should add the imports in ***index.js*** file in ***src/*** directory, after React imports.
+      * import React from 'react';
+      * import ReactDOM from 'react-dom';
+      * import 'bootstrap/dist/css/bootstrap.css';
+      * import 'jquery/src/jquery';
+      * import 'bootstrap/dist/js/bootstrap.js';

+#### Create the application
+##### **'yarn'** installation
+This application is created using yarn tool. 'yarn' version used is 1.22.10.\
+Do not upgrade to yarn2.
+That caused problems for me while maintenance.\
+If a yarn (version 1.x) update is available, you can upgrade to that.
+I started with 1.22.x and upgraded to 1.22.10.\
+Run the following command to create the application:
+  * $ yarn create react-app ui
+  * $ cd ui
+Install the required plugins and libraries with yarn add commands.
+Refer to 'UI Software Installation' section.
+  * $ yarn add <packages>       - installs specified packages and updates package.json
+  * $ yarn install              - if package.json is manually edited
+Run the following command to start the local development server, of course for ui only :)
+  * $ yarn start
+Run the following command to build production ready artifacts, to be deployed in Apache2 server.
+  * $ yarn build
+Note the similarity with **'npm'** tool.
+##### **'npx'** installation
+The application can also be created using 'npx' tool.
+I did not attempt this.
+Run the following commands:
+$ npx create-react-app ui
+$ cd ui
+$ npm i react-bootstrap bootstrap
+$ npm i sodium-native sodium-plus (This is my assumption.
+Not sure if this works)
+$ npm install
+$ npm [run] start
+$ npm [run] build
+Note the similarity with **'yarn'** tool.
+I recommend the npm-check-updates package also.
+This helps in updating the packages used.
+Run the following commands:
+$ npm i -g npm-check-updates
+$ cd ui     - if already not in the 'ui' directory
+$ ncu       - reports upgradable packages in package.json
+$ ncu -u    - updates package.json with the reported packages
+$ npm install    - actually installs the packages in package.json
 ### Backend development
 * Installation of software
 * Apache2 server configuration
 * MySql configuration
 * phpmyadmin configuration
 * Django configuration

 ### Deployment
 #### AWS configuration for development
 * S3 bucket configuration